oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ```

 ### A.1.3  Block all inbound traffic from a particular source.
 Block all inbound traffic from 1.2.3.4 and do not respond.
-In this case the ip_addr target and the direction argument was used.
+In this case the ipv6_net target and the direction argument was used.
 In this case only the perimeter filters should update the rule.

 **Command:**